Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Asymptotic normality

-for all $\bm v \in \partial B_1^+(\bm 0)$, $(\bm s,\beta) \in A_\delta'$ and $p \in \NN_0$ where
+for all $\bm v \in \partial B_1^+(\bm 0)$, $(\bm s,\bm \beta) \in A_\delta'$ and $p \in \NN_0$ where

-Applying Theorem \ref{thm:fclt} and using the functional Delta method, we can even establish the desired functional limit theorem for the ratio estimator $\widehat{M}_{n, u_n}(\bm v, \bm s,\beta, p) / \widehat{P}_{n, u_n}(\bm s)$ provided that we can neglect the preasymptotic bias that arises from the fact that Equation \eqref{eq:mean-moment-est} yields an asymptotic relation only.
+Applying Thm.~\ref{thm:fclt} and using the functional Delta method, we can even establish the desired functional limit theorem for the ratio estimator $\widehat{M}_{n, u_n}(\bm v, \bm s,\bm \beta, p) / \widehat{P}_{n, u_n}(\bm s)$ provided that we can neglect the preasymptotic bias that arises from the fact that Eq.~\eqref{eq:mean-moment-est} yields an asymptotic relation only.